kronosgreen/website-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a graduate student at Florida Polytechnic University currently finishing my thesis: Methodology for Autonomous Vehicle Validation & Verification in Simulation (MAVVVS).
-I also work part-time at Universal Orlando Resort as a simulation and data visualization programmer.
+I recently completed my Master's at Florida Polytechnic University where I did research with the Advanced Mobility Institute, this being the subject of my thesis: Methodology for Autonomous Vehicle Validation & Verification in Simulation (MAVVVS).
+I also worked as a data visualization programmer for Universal Studios Orlando while studying.

-It is my goal to take the technical proficiency I've developed studying Computer Science and work on solving problems in the economic world in these interesting times we live in.
+It is my goal to take the technical proficiency I've developed studying Computer Science and use them towards solving today's problems with a focus on economic justice and ecology.